 The Company has three principal share-based payment plans, as more fully described in the respective sections below.
-Compensation cost for equity-settled awards is recorded in "Total cost of sales" and in "Selling, general and administrative expenses" and totaled \$54 million, \$61 million and \$73 million in 2016, 2015 and 2014, respectively.
+Compensation cost for equity-settled awards is recorded in "Total cost of sales" and in "Selling, general and administrative expenses" and totaled \$58 million, \$54 million and \$61 million in 2017, 2016 and 2015, respectively.
 Compensation cost for cash-settled awards is recorded in "Selling, general and administrative expenses" and is disclosed in the "WARs", "LTIP" and "Other share-based payments" sections of this note.
-The total tax benefit recognized in 2016, 2015 and 2014 was not significant.
+The total tax benefit recognized in 2017, 2016 and 2015 was not significant.

-At December 31, 2016, the Company had the ability to issue up to 94 million new shares out of contingent capital in connection with share-based payment arrangements.
-In addition, 29 million shares (of the 76 million shares held by the Company as treasury stock at December 31, 2016) could be used to settle share-based payment arrangements (the remaining shares of treasury stock are held for cancellation-see Note 19).
+At December 31, 2017, the Company had the ability to issue up to 94 million new shares out of contingent capital in connection with share-based payment arrangements.
+In addition, 30 million shares held by the Company as treasury stock at December 31, 2017, could be used to settle share-based payment arrangements.